Alien177/WINAPI/README.md

 # WINAPI

-Recording my travels in ntdll land.
+Recording of my travels in ntdll land.